Force Crag Mine

 To book a place on the shuttle vehicle:

-- Please telephone the office on 017687 74649 to book a place on the shuttle vehicle and to find out times
+- Please telephone the office on 017687 74649 to book a place on the shuttle vehicle.
+Office opening hours are 9am-5pm Monday to Friday.

 - Park at the Forestry Commission car park at Noble Knott, Grid Ref NY 223244, 1.25km (3/4 mile) up the Whinlatter Pass road (B5292) from Braithwaite.
 It's opposite the viewpoint lookout.

 Unique machinery collection protected thanks to volunteers

 The project was led by Tim Martin of Context Engineering, one of the UK's leading machinery conservation consultants, and carried out with the help of the most amazing group of passionate volunteers.

 Watch the film to find out what was involved: